Why is Scotland Yard called Scotland Yard? Name of the Metropolitan Police headquarters explained

 The London police force is responsible for policing all 32 boroughs of the UK capital - but does it have links to Scotland?

-Scotland Yard is another name for the headquarters of the Metropolitan Police force, in London.
+Scotland Yard’s name suggests it is a police force north of the border, but it is actually another name for the headquarters of the Metropolitan Police force, in London.

 Now officially known as New Scotland Yard, the building sits in Westminster, where the headquarters have been located since 2016.